Kingxukai/linux/Documentation/security/siphash.rst

 	u64 siphash_3u32(u32, u32, u32, const siphash_key_t *key);
 	u64 siphash_4u32(u32, u32, u32, u32, const siphash_key_t *key);

-If you pass the generic siphash function something of a constant length, it will constant fold at compile-time and automatically choose one of the optimized functions.
+If you pass the woke generic siphash function something of a constant length, it will constant fold at compile-time and automatically choose one of the optimized functions.